Indications for: DOVATO

 As a complete regimen for the treatment of HIV-1 infection in adults with no antiretroviral treatment history or to replace the current antiretroviral regimen in those who are virologically suppressed (HIV-1 RNA <50 copies/mL) on a stable antiretroviral regimen with no history of treatment failure and no known substitutions associated with resistance to the individual components of Dovato.

 Test for HBV infection prior to initiation.
 Take with or without food.
 1 tab daily.
 Concomitant carbamazepine, rifampin: give additional dolutegravir 50mg separated by 12hrs from Dovato.
-Renal impairment (CrCl <50mL/min) or severe hepatic impairment (Child-Pugh C): not recommended.
+Renal impairment (CrCl <30mL/min) or severe hepatic impairment (Child-Pugh C): not recommended.

 Patients co-infected with HBV and HIV-1: Emergence of lamivudine-resistant HBV and exacerbations of HBV.

 Emergence of lamivudine-resistant HBV variants associated with lamivudine-containing antiretroviral regimens.
 Discontinuation of lamivudine-containing products and possibly Dovato may be associated with severe acute exacerbations of hepatitis B. Closely monitor patients co-infected with HBV and HIV for several months after stopping treatment; if appropriate, anti-HBV therapy may be warranted (esp. in advanced liver disease or cirrhosis).
 Discontinue immediately if hypersensitivity reactions develop.
 Increased risk for worsening/development of elevated transaminases in patients with underlying hepatitis B or C; monitor for hepatotoxicity.
 Suspend if lactic acidosis or pronounced hepatotoxicity (eg, hepatomegaly, steatosis) occurs.
-Renal impairment (see Adults); if lamivudine dose reduction is required, use individual components.
-Severe hepatic impairment (see Adults).
+Renal impairment (CrCl <30mL/min): if lamivudine dose reduction is required, use individual components; (CrCl 30–49mL/min): monitor for hematologic toxicities; may need dose adjustment.
+Severe hepatic impairment (see Adult dose).
 Elderly.
-Embryo-fetal toxicity: increased risk of neural tube defects (avoid use at time of conception through 1st trimester).
-Pregnancy: exclude status prior to initiation; if confirmed in 1st trimester, consider switching to alternative HIV regimen.
-Advise females of reproductive potential to use effective contraception.
+Embryo-fetal toxicity: increased risk of neural tube defects (consider alternative treatment at time of conception through 1st trimester or if pregnancy is confirmed).
+Pregnancy: exclude status prior to initiation.
+Advise individuals of reproductive potential to use effective contraception.
 Nursing mothers: not recommended.

 HIV-1 integrase strand transfer inhibitor (INSTI) + nucleoside analog reverse transcriptase inhibitors (NRTIs).